-Lucapa is a producer of large and high-quality diamonds from its Lulo Alluvial Mine ("SML") in Angola and the Mothae Kimberlite Mine ("Mothae") in Lesotho.
-Both mines produce diamonds which attract some of the highest prices per carat in the world.
-The individual mines earn extra returns from beyond the mine gate through cutting and polishing margins which are generated by a partnership with a high-end diamantaire.
+Lucapa is a producer of large and high-quality diamonds from its Lulo Alluvial Mine ("SML") in Angola, which attract the highest price per carat for alluvial diamonds globally.

-The Company's 100% owned subsidiary, Australian Natural Diamonds Pty Ltd acquired the Merlin Diamond Project ("Merlin") in the Northern
+The Company's 100% owned subsidiary, Australian Natural Diamonds Pty Ltd acquired the Merlin Diamond Project ("Merlin") in the Northern Territory in 2021.
+In November 2024, Lucapa released a production target, detailing the re-start plan for the Merlin Diamond Mine.